ryngray/Spherical-Graph-Visualization/README.md

 SphereTestBaby folder is the code that uses the baby step data (Test4Nodes), which we can run to see the issues.

+SphereTest18 uses the latest data (not the baby steps data).
+Run to visually check the issues in clusters.